State and Local Policy Database

 Cost-Effectiveness Rules for Low-Income Energy Efficiency Programs

 The NJBPU does not require that the Comfort Partners Program meet any cost-effectiveness tests.
 Implementation of a low-income energy efficiency program is required by N.J.S.A.
 48:3-61 and does not require any cost-effectiveness tests.
-Comfor Partners conducts energy audits and implements all measures at the full cost plus measures required to address health and safety that are within the budget and seasonal spending guidelines.
+Comfort Partners conducts energy audits and implements all measures at the full cost plus measures required to address health and safety that are within the budget and seasonal spending guidelines.
 If this level is not sufficient to implement the measures, the program can request additional approved spending.
 This process is set in the utilities' filing and approved priority list.

 Coordination of Ratepayer-Funded Low-Income Programs with WAP Services